ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: query_max_voltage_level(current_limit)

-            Queries the maximum voltage level on an output channel if the output channel is set to the specified **currentLimit**.
+            Queries the maximum voltage level on a channel if the channel is set to the specified **currentLimit**.